nextstrain/ncov/narratives/ncov_sit-rep_2020-04-10.md

 <!-- This is left-side text 12-->
 # [Takeaway](https://nextstrain.org/ncov/2020-03-27?c=country&d=map&p=full)

 Regional and national outbreaks are and will be deeply intertwined.
+<br><br>
 This pandemic is a global fight; we all must help control this virus everywhere if we hope to defeat it anywhere.